koelling/amplimap/docs/extended_installation.rst

 .. conda activate amplimap
 .. #conda env export > environment.yml

-If you want to run germline variant calling and annotation, you also need to `download and install Annovar <http://annovar.openbioinformatics.org/en/latest/user-guide/download/>`_ manually.
+If you want to run germline variant calling and annotation you also need to `download and install Annovar <http://annovar.openbioinformatics.org/en/latest/user-guide/download/>`_ manually.
 Make sure you also download the relevant indices for the reference genome you want to use.